The complete classification of unital graph $C^*$-algebras: Geometric and strong: Notation needed for the proof

 \subsection{Block matrices and equivalences}

-(\cf\ \cite[Section~4.1]{arXiv:1604.05439v2}).
-In this subsection, we set up some notation about rectangular block matrices and equivalences between such.
+(\cf\ \cite[Section~4.1]{MR3759003}).
+In this subsection, we recall some some notation and definitions about rectangular block matrices and equivalences between such.
 This is a generalization of the definitions in \cite{MR1907894,MR1990568} (in the finite matrix case) to the cases with rectangular diagonal blocks and possibly vacuous blocks as well.
-This generalization is introduced in \citefirst, where it has been defined and discussed.
-Since this is very central for most of the proofs in this paper, we give a brief recap of the most important definitions here for the convenience of the reader --- for rigid definitions we refer the reader to \citefirst.
+This generalization is introduced in \cite{MR3759003}, where it has been defined and discussed, and we use the notation and definitions verbatim as in \cite{MR3759003}.
+For the convenience of the reader, we will briefly recall which notation and definitions we will use.

-\begin{notation} For $m,n\in\N_0$, we let $\MZ[m\times n]$ denote the set of group homomorphisms from $\Z^n$ to $\Z^m$.
-When $m,n\geq 1$, we can equivalently view this as the $m\times n$ matrices over $\Z$, where composition of group homomorphisms corresponds to matrix multiplication --- the (zero) group homomorphisms for $m=0$ or $n=0$, we will also call empty matrices with zero rows or columns, respectively.